AlgyJr/ios_guides/RottenTomatoes-Tutorial.md

 *  Select the TableViewController, click on the Attributes Inspector and check "Is Initial View Controller"
 *  Run the app and check that you see an empty table
 * Create a TableViewController class to back the TableViewcontroller we just added with code.
 Call the Class "MoviesTableViewController", and as subClass select UITableViewController
-* Bind the new class to the TableViewController: In IB, select the TableViewController and set is class to "MoviewTableViewController" in the Identity Inspector
+* Bind the new class to the TableViewController: In IB, select the TableViewController and set is class to "MoviesTableViewController" in the Identity Inspector
 *  Add a UINavigationController to the Storyboard to enable transitions between screens and make the TableViewController the root controller:
   * Select TableViewController in IB
   * In the Xcode Menu Bar select this path:   Editor->Embed IN->Navigation Controller.
 This will place a Navigation Controller in IB, make the TableViewController the root view of the Navigation stack and add a Navigation Bar at the top end of the TableViewController
+  * Select the Navigation Item in the Outline View (the hierarchical view of nested objects in the dock), and in the Attributes inspector enter "Movies" in the Title box.
+This sets the title of the Movies viewcontroller, which will be displayed in the Navigation Bar.
+####4.Create Custom Cell